Can I Delay Medicare Part D Enrollment?

 If you’re currently feeling well and you don’t take any prescription drugs on a daily basis, you may be tempted to delay Medicare Part D enrollment.
 That decision might cost you money, however, if you need prescription medications in the future.
 In some situations, prescription drugs for common conditions such as diabetes, heart disease, or high blood pressure can cost thousands of dollars per year.

 In addition, the late-enrollment penalty isn’t a one-time fee; it’s a penalty that applies to your monthly premium for as long as you have Medicare prescription drug coverage.
-It’s calculated like this: Medicare multiplies 1% of the “national base premium” (which is $35.02 in 2018) by the number of months you delayed your Medicare Part D enrollment or didn’t have creditable coverage through another plan (such as an employer-based plan) this number is rounded to the nearest $.10 and added to your Medicare Part D premium.
-Creditable prescription drug coverage is coverage that’s expected to pay, on average, at least as much as Medicare’s standard prescription drug coverage.
+It’s calculated like this: Medicare multiplies 1% of the “national base premium” (which is 32.74 in 2020) by the number of months you delayed your Medicare Part D enrollment or didn’t have creditable coverage through another plan (such as an employer-based plan) this number is rounded to the nearest $.10 and added to your Medicare Part D premium.
+Creditable prescription drug coverage is coverage that’s expected to cover, on average, at least as much as Medicare’s standard prescription drug coverage.

-For example, if your Medicare Initial Enrollment Period ended on July 31, 2014, and you waited to sign up for Part D coverage until the Annual Election Period in October 2018, you would have gone without coverage for 50 full months.
-Your monthly late enrollment penalty would be $17.50 (1% of $35.02, the base premium, multiplied by 50, and rounded to the nearest 10 cents), which you’d pay in addition to your monthly plan premium.
-That means paying at least $210 extra every year for your Medicare prescription drug coverage, in that example scenario.
+For example, if your Medicare Initial Enrollment Period ended on July 31, 2016, and you waited to sign up for Part D coverage until the Annual Election Period in October 2020, you would have gone without coverage for 50 full months.
+Your monthly late enrollment penalty would be $16.50 (1% of $32.74, the base premium, multiplied by 50, and rounded to the nearest 10 cents).
+You’d pay your monthly plan premium plus $16.50.
+That means paying almost $200 extra every year for your Medicare prescription drug coverage, in that example scenario.

 How can I avoid the Medicare Part D late enrollment penalty?